 • Automobile parts

-When selecting a material and process for sheet metal fabrication, critical factors such as strength, weight, and cost should be considered.
+Critical factors such as strength, weight, and cost should be considered when selecting materials and processes for sheet metal fabrication.
 However, you won’t know whether the design meets your requirements until you receive prototypes and test them.
 Is it strong enough?
 Is it light enough?
 Does it look and feel as it should?

 It may take several prototype iterations to produce a part that meets your expectations.
 The speed at which parts are manufactured and tested becomes a significant factor in time to market.

-After prototyping and testing, there are numerous options for producing low-volume, end-use parts.
-A part can be manufactured in a variety of ways, each with its own set of costs.
+After prototyping and testing, numerous options exist for producing low-volume, end-use parts.
+A part can be manufactured in various ways, each with its own set of costs.